K3 surfaces with non-symplectic involution and compact irreducible G_2-manifolds: Compact irreducible -manifolds

-(compare \eqref{rota}), which is the required matching condition between K3 divisors $D_1$ and $D_2$ on some deformations of $\oW_1$ and~$\oW_2$.
+(compare \eqref{rota}), which is the required matching condition between $K3$ divisors $D_1$ and $D_2$ on some deformations of $\oW_1$ and~$\oW_2$.
+This completes the proof of Theorem~\ref{keythm}(b).

-We now explain the modification of the above argument for the case when (a) holds.
-In this situation, the task is simplified as $L_1$ is orthogonal to $L_2$ by the hypothesis and so \eqref{compat} is automatically true for any choice of the embedding of $L_1\oplus L_2\to (-2)E_8+2H$, by taking $p_j$ to be the restriction to respective~$L_j$.
-Existence of extensions of $p_j$ to well-defined markings of $D_j$ and the choice of the images of $\kappa^{(j)}_K$ follow as in the above argument for~(b). \end{proof}
+If instead the condition~(a) holds, then the sublattice $L_1$ is orthogonal to $L_2$ by the hypothesis and $N_j=L_{3-j}$, in the above notation.
+Then \eqref{compat} is automatically true for the given embedding of $L_1\oplus L_2$ in the $K3$ lattice.
+The restriction of this embedding to $L_j$ is a primitive embedding $L_j\to L$ which, as discussed earlier, is induced by some well-defined marking~$p_j:H^2(D_j,\Z)\to L$.
+We then obtain a positive vector $v\in H_3$ and proceed with the rest of the argument as in the case~(b). \end{proof}

-\begin{remarks} The condition (b) in Theorem~\ref{keythm} is less restrictive than (a).
-However, the Betti numbers of a $G_2$-manifold obtained via (b) are not in general uniquely determined by those of $W_1,W_2$, but also depend on the choice of matching (see Theorem~\ref{topology}).
-The first named author's student Dingyu Yang verified a number of examples where different values of $(b^2(M),b^3(M))$ arise for $G_2$-manifolds $M$ constructed from the same pair of threefolds $\oW_j$ of Fano type.
+\begin{remarks} The Betti numbers of a $G_2$-manifold obtained via (b) are not in general uniquely determined by those of $W_1,W_2$, but also depend on the choice of matching (see Theorem~\ref{topology}).
+In the proof of Theorem~\ref{keythm}(b) the matching was chosen with $p_1(L_1)\cap p_2(L_2)=\{0\}$ as this simplifies some details of the lattice arithmetic.
+However, the argument remains valid when $p_1(L_1)$ and $p_2(L_2)$ intersect non-trivially, provided only that the orthogonality conditions \eqref{compat} and \eqref{orthog} hold.

-When none of the conditions (a),(b) in the above Theorem~\ref{keythm} is satisfied, it is sometimes still possible to achieve matching pairs $D_1,D_2$.
-One such example is identified in~\cite{KN}, where both $(\oW_j,D_j)$ are of non-symplectic type with invariant lattices $L_j=L(10,8,0)$. \end{remarks}
+When none of the conditions (a),(b) in Theorem~\ref{keythm} is satisfied, it is sometimes still possible to achieve matching pairs $D_1,D_2$.
+One such example is identified in~\cite{KN}, where both $(\oW_j,D_j)$ are of non-symplectic type with the invariant lattices $L_j=L(10,8,0)$, but the $\RE$-linear extensions of their images in $L$ intersect in a subspace of dimension~4. \end{remarks}